varigence/docs/bimlflex/ssis-deployment/continuous-integration-and-continuous-delivery.md

 # Continuous Integration and Continuous Delivery

 <!-- TODO: Cross link to ADF version once ADF is completed.
 The following guide is from tailored specifically for SSIS.
-For a details and considerations on implementing CI/CD in ADF see the guide: [](xref:bimlflex-adf-continuous-integration-and-continuous-delivery).
+For a details and considerations on implementing CI/CD in ADF see the guide: [BimlFlex Continuous Integration and Continuous Delivery](xref:bimlflex-adf-continuous-integration-and-continuous-delivery).
 -->

 One core feature in using the BimlFlex Data Warehouse Automation solution is that it can be used in a CI/CD pipeline.